aitemr/awesome-git-hooks/README.md

 ## About

-A curated list of awesome Git Hooks.
-[Git hooks](https://git-scm.com/docs/githooks) are scripts that run automatically every time a particular event occurs in a Git repository.
+A curated list of awesome [Git hooks](https://git-scm.com/docs/githooks).
+Git Hooks are scripts that run automatically every time a particular event occurs in a git repository.

 If you want to contribute, please read the [guide](https://github.com/aitemr/awesome-git-hooks/blob/master/.github/CONTRIBUTING.md).